andywalton7/sdk-test/source/index.html.md

 <h1 id="header">PRO Call Flows.</h1>

 Ready to get started with SortedPRO?
-This guide explains the API call flows needed in some of PRO's most common use cases, helping you to get up and running in minutes.
+This guide explains how to use PRO's APIs in some common use cases, helping you to get up and running in minutes.

 We'll cover: